usgs/wdfn-blog/content/boxplot_defs.md

 What are those calculations?

 -   Quartiles (25, 50, 75 percentiles), 50% is the median
 -   Interquartile range is the difference between the 75th and 25th percentiles
 -   The upper whisker is the maximum value of the data that is within 1.5 times the interquartile range over the 75th percentile.
 -   The lower whisker is the minimum value of the data that is within 1.5 times the interquartile range under the 25th percentile.
 -   Outlier values are considered any values over 1.5 times the interquartile range over the 75th percentile or any values under 1.5 times the interquartile range under the 25th percentile.

-Let’s check that the output matches `boxplot.stats`:
+Let's check that the output matches `boxplot.stats`:

 ``` r
 # Using base R: